Simone Mellor-Clark, MSc (Psych) CTA (P) UKCP Reg.

-I do not believe in a 'one size fits all' approach and provide counselling and psychotherapy to reflect this by personally tailoring treatment and sessions to meet clients' individual or couple needs.
+I do not believe in a 'one size fits all' approach and provide counselling and psychotherapy to reflect this by personally tailoring treatment and sessions to meet your individual or couple needs.

 I offer different levels of ongoing therapeutic support, from time-limited focused counselling for specific issues, to open-ended psychotherapy for long-term or recurrent difficulties with roots in the past.

-In order to make sure that therapy is helping, I invite clients’ to ‘monitor’ their progress by filling in an questionnaire at regular intervals so that we're able to monitor progress.
-This helps me to get the therapy right for the client and supports their active involvement, and commitment in everything that we do.
+In order to make sure that therapy is helping, I will invite you to fill in an questionnaire at regular intervals so that we're able to monitor progress.
+This helps me to get the therapy right for you and supports your active involvement, and commitment in everything that we do.

 If you would like to learn more about counselling and psychotherapy, I offer an initial telephone or face-to-face consultation for which there is no charge.
 This provides an opportunity for us to look at why you have contacted me, what you hope to achieve and whether I am someone you would like to work with.